denten-books/plain-text/0-intro.md

 logical conclusion, a writer could depict several fictional characters in the act of scything a field of grass while discussing the relative merits of
 structuralism: a discussion about the field on a field.
-Such literary artifice would make actual the implied connections between a field of grass and a field of ideas.
+Such literary artifice would make actual the implied connections between fields of grass and fields of ideas.
 The writer now shows what was merely told before.
 The technique of defamiliarization finally renews the figure: discarding hardened clichés while suggesting novel linkages between constituent concepts: intellectual chaff,